OTAs

 STR operators in Florida pay several different taxes, including:

-• County-imposed sales surtax varies depending on the county—you can find county rates on the DR-15DSS form
+County-imposed sales surtax varies depending on the county (0.5%–1.5%)—you can find county rates on the DR-15DSS form

 STR regulations in Kissimmee, FL

-In Kissimmee, short-term rentals are defined as guest stays of less than six months, and running a short-term rental business is only allowed in certain zoning districts.
-You should consult the City of Kissimmee Planning Division to determine whether your listing meets zoning requirements or uses definitions.
-Property owners also need to apply for a Business Tax Receipt before starting an STR business.
+In Kissimmee, short-term rentals are defined as residential properties rented for less than 30 days, and operating a short-term rental business is permitted only in certain zoning districts.
+You should consult the City of Kissimmee Planning and Zoning Division to determine whether your listing meets zoning requirements or uses definitions.
+Property owners may be required to obtain a conditional use permit from the City and need to apply for a Business Tax Receipt before starting an STR business.

 STR regulations in Miami, FL

 Miami imposes restrictions on vacation rental properties listed on the CDMP Land Use Map Plan as Estate or Low-Density Residential.
 The Responsible Party—usually the owner—must live in the property for more than six months in a calendar year.
-Moreover, the rental may occur at the same time that the Responsible Party is residing on the property.
+Moreover, the rental may occur while the Responsible Party is residing on the property.

-The maximum overnight occupancy for all Miami vacation rentals is up to 2 persons per bedroom plus two additional persons per property.
+The maximum overnight occupancy for all Miami vacation rentals is 2 persons per bedroom, plus 2 additional persons per property.
 The maximum overnight occupancy must not exceed 12 persons, excluding children under three.

 Short-term Rental Regulations in New York